-While saving up to declare bankruptcy sounds odd, that’s exactly what many people have had to do since the 2005 Bankruptcy Abuse Prevention and Consumer Protection Act was passed.
-Many families wait for their tax refund to file for bankruptcy, and this trend has been increasing as costs related to filing have gone up.
-Researchers have looked at the relationship between tax refunds and bankruptcy filings in 2001 and 2008, two years when a high percentage of Americans received refund checks.
+While saving up to declare bankruptcy sounds odd, that’s exactly what many people have had to do.
+Ever since the 2005 Bankruptcy Abuse Prevention and Consumer Protection Act was passed.
+Many families wait for their tax refund to file for bankruptcy.
+This trend has been increasing as costs related to the filing have gone up.
+Researchers have looked at the relationship between tax refunds and bankruptcy filings in 2001 and 2008; two years when a high percentage of Americans received refund checks.
 Total bankruptcies increased by about 2% after the 2001 refunds, and by 7% after the 2008 refunds.

-This increase follows the 2005 Bankruptcy Abuse Prevention and Consumer Protection Act legislation, which raised legal and administrative fees from an average of $921 to $1,477 and mandated credit counseling paid for by the filer.
-As a result, the number of bankruptcy filings quickly fell by more than half, although they have since returned to near pre-2005 levels.
+This increase follows the 2005 Bankruptcy Abuse Prevention and Consumer Protection Act legislation.
+It raised legal and administrative fees from an average of $921 to $1,477.
+And, it mandated credit counseling paid for by the filer.
+As a result, the number of bankruptcy filings quickly fell by more than half.
+Although, they have since returned to near pre-2005 levels.

 The 2005 legislation has been at the center of debate since it passed.
-The question is whether the more expensive rules help screen out spurious bankruptcies or if they just prevent legitimate bankruptcies from being filed.
-Bankruptcy can be a Catch-22 when a substantial amount of money is needed to get out of situation defined by having little or no money.
-If it weren’t for these refund checks, many families would have to postpone filing for bankruptcy for months until they save enough money.
+The question is whether the more expensive rules help screen out spurious bankruptcies.
+Or, if they just prevent legitimate bankruptcies from being filed.
+Bankruptcy can be a Catch-22 when a substantial amount of money is needed to get out of a situation defined by having little or no money.
+If it weren’t for these refund checks, many families would have to postpone filing for bankruptcy for months.
+That is until they save enough money.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to firstname.lastname@example.org, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987.
+Or, send an e-mail to firstname.lastname@example.org, or complete the contact form below.